BirdeeHub/lze/README.md

 Nope.
 I quite like `lz.n`.
 I have contributed to `lz.n` many times.

-In fact, I have contributed to `lz.n` after this plugin has been created.
+In fact, I have even contributed to `lz.n`

-I have also written 2 custom handlers for it, both of which are on its wiki.
+*after* this plugin has been created.

 `lz.n` is a great plugin.
+I think having the handlers manage the entire state of lz.n is an elegant solution.

+But it also meant I had to be more careful when writing handlers, and `lz.n` to that effect has provided an API to make this easier.

+I wanted more things to be **guaranteed**, and I started drafting this.

-This is my take on `lz.n`
+This is my take on `lz.n`.

 The core has been entirely rewritten and it handles its state entirely differently. [^1]